titanml/helm-charts/charts/model-orchestra/README.md

 To enable, add `--set gateway.exportPrometheusMetrics=true --set applicationTemplate.exportPrometheusMetrics=true`.

 #### Integration with Prometheus Operator
 It is necessary to have a working installation of the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) for the integration to work.
-See the [takeoff-system](https://github.com/titanml/helm-charts/tree/main/charts/takeoff-system) chart for a single chart that provides all of the dependencies for takeoff to run at full functionality.
+See the [system](https://github.com/titanml/helm-charts/tree/main/system) for installation of the dependencies for the Model Orchestra to run at full functionality.

 The chart will try to deploy ServiceMonitor objects for integration with Prometheus Operator installations.
 Ensure that the Prometheus Operator CustomResourceDefinitions are installed in the cluster or it will fail with the following error: